 5.2.5 Relates that the City is evaluating alternative fire and EMS models that might involve consolidation of services, and provides that, if the City determines to further explore any such models, the City and District 36 will engage in a joint study.
 (Subsequent to approval of the interlocal agreement, the City did determine to further explore the regional fire authority model, and the City, Fire District 36 and Fire District 16 agreed to engage in a joint study, which is currently in progress.)

-For detailed information on the proposed King County annexations, please click on the various topics above and to the left.
-However, here are short answers to the two most frequently asked questions about the proposed annexations, concerning taxes and addresses:
+For detailed information on the King County annexations, please click on the various topics above and to the left.
+However, here are short answers to the two most frequently asked questions about the annexations, concerning taxes and addresses:

 The latest annexation to Bothell in Snohomish County was the 12-acre Bloomberg Hill Island Annexation, which was approved by the Bothell City Council in October, 2011, and went into effect December 31, 2012.

 The remaining designated potential annexation area in Snohomish County (called a Municipal Urban Growth Area, or MUGA, under the Snohomish County Countywide Planning Policies) is 3,608 acres and wraps around the current Bothell city limits on the west, north and east.

 This area was the subject of unsuccessful elections in November, 2011, and again in April, 2012.
 No further pursuit of this entire potential annexation area is currently planned, although the City might consider annexation requests by individual neighborhoods or groups of neighborhoods within this area.